Skip to content

 • Also written as — alternate notational symbols used in different musical traditions.
 For example, detecting "Cdim" also shows "C°", and "Cmaj7" also shows "CM7, CΔ7, C^7".
 This helps you recognize the same chord written in different styles across books, apps, and sheet music.

-• Alternate interpretations — when the same set of notes can form a different chord (e.g., Am7 and C6 share the same notes).
+• Also chips — when the same set of notes can form a different chord (e.g., Am7 and C6 share the same notes), the alternates appear as chips.
+Tap one to look it up in the Chord Library.

 • Intervals, Formula, Fingering, Difficulty, Inversion — detailed music theory breakdown.